MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

   * Filtering custom certifiers option
   * Import of the class ImportOperations fixed the definition of what operations can be run in the 'Views' mode and which in the 'Search' mode.
 * Generic LDAP:
   * OpenLDAP Directory uses DN as anchor rather than entryUUI.
-New option to GLDAP connector which allows to modify anchor
+New option to GLDAP connector, which allows to modify anchor
 * Generic SQL:
-  * Fixed export into field which has varbinary(max) type.
+  * Fixed export into field, that has varbinary(max) type.
   * When adding binary data from a data source to CSEntry object, The DataTypeConversion function failed on zero bytes.
 Fixed DataTypeConversion function of the CSEntryOperationBase class.